"Say't K'ilim Goot"

 To nurture a vibrant and prosperous community that is an integral part of a unified Nisga'a Nation

-To enhance the social, economic, physical, cultural and spiritual
+To create a community that enhances the social, economic, physical, cultural and spiritual

-well being of Nisga’a citizens whose ordinary residence is within the Lower Mainland of British Columbia or the greater Victoria or Nanaimo areas of Vancouver Island.
+well being of the Nisga’a citizens whose ordinary residence is within southern British Columbia.

 Programs and Services: